-- 3. Incorporate detailed observation, synthetic thinking, and insightful interpretation in written and oral work to demonstrate the ability to read with attention. - 4.
+- 2. Demonstrate knowledge of the socio-historical frameworks in which selected works of World Literature have been produced, circulated, and read. - 3.
+Connect the formal and expressive features of literary texts to different social, political and economic movements in national and transnational contexts. - 4.
 Compose essays and oral responses with a degree of historical awareness, self-reflection, analytical rigour, and imagination. - 5.
 Prepare for and participate in class discussion and seminar groups with content designed to add to the collective understanding of texts and issues. - 6.
 Compose essays that conform to accepted practices for conducting research and presenting evidence while also striving to be insightful, original, and creative.